telerik/ajax-docs/controls/drawer/client-side-programming/events.md

 The exceptions are the OnInitialize and OnLoad events that are specific to the MS AJAX framework.

->caption Listing 1: The client-side events exposed by RadMultiColumnComboBox
+>caption Listing 1: The client-side events exposed by RadDrawer

 * [OnShow](https://docs.telerik.com/kendo-ui/api/javascript/ui/drawer/events/show)—Fires before the RadDrawer is revealed.
 Cancellable.